Treatment in Korea Cost Overview: Complete 2026 Guide

 Sample Budget for a 7-Day Aesthetic Trip to Seoul

-Here is a realistic sample budget for an international patient visiting Seoul for combined skin and minor cosmetic treatments:
+Here is a realistic sample budget for an international patient visiting Seoul for combined skin and minor cosmetic treatments:.
+Read about seoul insurance.

 • Round-trip airfare (from Southeast Asia): $400–$800 USD